 Your GP should be able to diagnose your child with a UTI by asking about their symptoms, examining them and arranging for a sample of their urine to be tested for signs of an infection.

 About the urinary tract

-The urinary tract is where our bodies make and get rid of urine.
+The urinary tract is where your body make and get rid of urine.
 It's made up of:

 - the kidneys – two bean-shaped organs, about the size of your fists, that make urine out of waste materials from the blood

 - the ureters – tubes that run from the kidney to the bladder